Arkansas Mortgage and Refinance Rates

 Mortgage options in Arkansas

-- Arkansas conventional mortgages: For a conventional mortgage in Arkansas, you’ll generally need a debt-to-income (DTI) ratio of no more than 45 percent and a credit score of at least 620.
-The minimum down payment is typically 3 percent (at that level, you’ll need to pay private mortgage insurance, or PMI, premiums, as well).
+- Arkansas conventional mortgages: To qualify for a conventional mortgage, you’ll need a minimum credit score of 620 and a debt-to-income (DTI) ratio no more than 45 percent.
+With a down payment of less than 20 percent, you’ll need to pay private mortgage insurance (PMI) premiums, as well.

-- Arkansas VA loans: If you’re a qualifying veteran, an active-duty member of the military or a surviving spouse, you can get a mortgage guaranteed by the Department of Veterans Affairs (VA).
-VA loans don't require a down payment or mortgage insurance, but you do need to pay a funding fee.
+- Arkansas VA loans: If you’re a veteran or active-duty member of the military, you might qualify for a mortgage guaranteed by the Department of Veterans Affairs (VA).
+A VA loan doesn’t require a down payment or mortgage insurance, but you do need to pay a funding fee, which ranges from 1.25 percent to 2.15 percent.

-- Arkansas USDA loans: Outside of Arkansas larger cities and towns, there are many properties eligible for a loan backed by the United States Department of Agriculture (USDA).
-Like VA loans, USDA loans don’t require a down payment.
-However, you’ll need to meet area-specific income requirements.
+- Arkansas USDA loans: If you’re buying a rural property in Arkansas, you might be eligible for a mortgage guaranteed by the U.S. Department of Agriculture (USDA).
+USDA loans don’t require a down payment, but you’ll need to purchase in a designated rural area and meet the area’s income limits.

 First-time homebuyer programs in Arkansas